 A Ph.D. student's Doctoral Committee must be formed within 12 months of passing the Acoustics Ph.D.
 Qualifying Exam.
 The candidate and the candidate's research advisor should discuss possible committee members.
 The student's advisor must propose the committee make up to the Acoustics Program Director for approval, before inviting faculty members to serve.
 The committee must have a minimum of four members.
 Three of these must be members of the Acoustics Faculty and one must be from a department other than Acoustics (and preferably from a designated related area that the student will pursue).
 In special situations, a member of the Acoustics faculty who is also a member of the faculty in another department at the University, may be approved as the outside member.
 All members of the doctoral committee must be members of the Graduate Faculty.
 The specific rules for forming a doctoral committee are outlined in policy GCAC-602.
-The Program Office will supply a Graduate Student Committee Policies and Procedures and Committee Appointment Signature Form which must be signed and dated by the student, the committee chair, members of the committee, and the Acoustics Program Director.
-This form then gets turned in to the Program Office and will be sent to the Graduate School for approval.
-After the Graduate School approves the committee, the committee assumes the function of providing guidance for the remainder of the student's program.
+Students must send their list of potential committee members to the program director (Dr. Barnard) for approval Upon approval, the program staff will begin the online process of officially forming the committee through Adobe Sign.
+Signatures will be obtained through an online routing system which will culminate in an email sent from Adobe Sign to the student, committee members, and the Graduate School, indicating that the committee formation is complete.